-Cloudflare with Amazon CloudFront are two of the most renowned and reliable content delivery networks (CDNs) on the market.
+Cloudflare and Amazon CloudFront are two of the most renowned and reliable content delivery networks (CDNs) on the market.
 In addition to speeding up your content delivery and load times, they can both provide great benefits to your organization.
-In this Amazon CloudFront vs. Cloudflare comparison, we’ll walk you through the features, cost, performance, and other key differentiators to take into account to choose the best CDN for your business.
+In this Amazon CloudFront vs. Cloudflare comparison, we’ll walk you through the features, cost, performance, and other key differentiators to take into account when choosing the best CDN for your business.

 Table of Contents

 Amazon CloudFront is the CDN service launched by Amazon Web Services back in 2008, two years before Cloudflare launched its own CDN.
-Amazon CloudFront offers built-in security and low latency with high transfer speeds, and it also supports handy integrations with almost all services offered by AWS.
+Amazon CloudFront offers built-in security and low latency with high transfer speeds, and it also supports handy integrations with almost all AWS services.

 While both Cloudflare and Amazon CloudFront can help you achieve your organizational goals and meet your requirements from a CDN system, they don’t offer the exact same set of features and functionality.
 Let’s look at how both these tools work.

-Cloudflare and Amazon CloudFront are two of the most-used services to bring down load times and ensure better bandwidth utilization across the Internet.
+Cloudflare and Amazon CloudFront are two of the most-used services to reduce load times and ensure better bandwidth utilization across the Internet.
 To understand how Cloudflare and AWS CloudFront work, let’s take a concrete example with a basic web request scenario.

-When a new and unique request comes in, both CDNs contact the primary or the origin server to get the information, cache it locally, and provide it to the user as a response.
-This process also helps to bring down latency when the web server and web request are from two geographically distant places.
+When a new and unique request comes in, both CDNs contact the primary, or the origin server, to get the information required, cache it locally, and provide it to the user as a response.
+This process also helps to reduce latency when the web server and web request are from two geographically distant places.

 Let’s take a closer look at some of the major features offered by Cloudflare and Amazon CloudFront.